realA10001986/Time-Circuits-Display/README.md

 Several sounds are time-sync'd to display action, such as "intro", "enter", "baddate", "startup", "timetravel", "travelstart".
 If you substitute those with custom files on the SD card, synchronicity will naturally be lost.

 Note that the "Audio file installer" cannot be used to replace default sounds in the device's flash memory with custom sounds.
-Your custom sounds will be played back from the SD card, which needs to remain in the slot for that matter.
+Your custom sounds will be played back from the SD card, which needs to remain in the slot.

 ## Additional Custom Sounds